 The Fuerzas Armadas de la República Argentina (Armed Forces of the Argentine Republic) are a unified military force consisting of ground, maritime, and air branches, with a joint strength of 72,100 active-duty troops and 31,250 paramilitary and gendarmerie.
 Military operations emphasize maintaining domestic stability with a focus on counternarcotics operations and territorial integrity.
-Military conscription was abolished in 1995 into 4 maneuver divisions comprising over 80 mechanised brigades, companies, battalions, and groups; a light division with 21 brigades, battalions, groups, and a presidential escort; 7 combat support battalions, convoys, and groups; 3 combat service support battalions; and a helicopter brigade.
+Military conscription was abolished in 1995.

+Army: This branch consists of 42,800 active-duty troops, organized into 4 maneuver divisions comprising 17 brigades, companies, battalions, and groups; a light division with 6 brigades, battalions, groups, and a presidential escort; 5 combat support battalions, convoys, and groups; 3 combat service support battalions; and a helicopter brigade.